ethan-berman/student-alcohol/bella/index.md

 ## Project:

 I am interested in the per capita consumption of alcohol for 15+ people in the world.
 Our data was collected of the consumption of 15-22 year-old students in two secondary schools in Portugal.
-I feel that the legal drinking age in Europe is relatively early, so I want to see which countries in the world have higher per capita consumption of alcohol.
+I feel that the legal drinking age in Europe is relatively low, so I want to see which countries in the world have higher per capita consumption of alcohol.

 ## Visualization: